soneraydin/MonteCarloJackknife.jl/README.md

 MonteCarloJackknife.jl can be used for:

-* Computationally efficient approximation of delete-(d) jackknife for large datasets and complex functions.
+* Computationally efficient approximation of delete-d jackknife for large datasets and complex functions.
 * Standard error estimation.
 * Bias estimation and bias correction.
 * Empirical estimation of t-statistics, Wald statistics and p-values for arbitrarily complex parameters, without distributional assumptions.